MorgothCreator/KaspaWalletManager/README.md

 The code is little bit messy, but I usually create readable code..., as usually when the wallet will be functional the "cleanItUp()" human function will be activated :)

+If you like this work you can contribute with a donation to:

+* kaspa:qqca9tjcs067c70kg6fhy840uckkd5wqw9r8tppjd93e6jwpk4xmqlpywk9ld